Data Methodology

 Using our National Poverty Plan Standards (NPPS) and updated data from 2021, we estimate that nearly 82 million Americans fall below that level.
 Poverty and the lack of economic opportunity in this country have reached epidemic proportions, and it is time we measure, count, and address this in a way that will solve it.

-Read more about our methodology below or on a new page.
+Read more about our methodology here.

 Feedback